 BLOOM THE YEAST: Put warm water, yeast, and sugar in a bowl.
 Let stand for 4 to 5 minutes.

 MAKE THE PRETZEL DOUGH: Add flour and salt to the yeast mixture.
 Mix in a stand mixer fitted with a dough hook for 3 to 4 minutes.
 The dough will be sticky.
 Cover the dough in the bowl with plastic wrap or a damp towel and let it rest for 45 minutes in a draft-free place.
+No need to knead the dough by hand.

 BOIL THE WATER: While the dough is resting, boil the water.
 Once the water is boiling, turn the heat off and add the baking soda.
 Stir to mix.
 Let the water cool until the dough is ready.